That Man from Rio: Production

-The film was a follow up to Cartouche, a popular swashbuckler with Belmondo.
+The film was a follow-up to Cartouche, a popular swashbuckler with Belmondo.
 It was decided that he should star in a James Bond spoof.
 Italian financing of the film led to the Italian actor Adolfo Celi, then resident in Brazil, being cast as Mario de Castro.

 Jean-Paul Belmondo's personal tastes were Tintin comics, sports magazines, and detective novels.
 He said he preferred "making adventure films like Rio to the intellectual movies of Alain Resnais or Alain Robbe-Grillet."

 Release

 That Man from Rio was released in France on 28 February 1964.

 Reception

 Awards

 The film was nominated for Best Original Screenplay at the Academy Awards.

 Critical

-In contemporary reviews, the Monthly Film Bulletin reviewed and English-dubbed version noted that the "One may feel that [de Broca]'s inconsequential wit is better suited to the smaller, more parochial atmosphere of his earlier films, but here he is involved in a big budget production aimed at a huge audience, and perhaps we ought to be grateful that so much of his personal style has survived, even in the carefully dubbed and slightly shortened American version now presented."
+In contemporary reviews, the Monthly Film Bulletin reviewed an English-dubbed version; one of its critics noted that the "One may feel that [de Broca]'s inconsequential wit is better suited to the smaller, more parochial atmosphere of his earlier films, but here he is involved in a big budget production aimed at a huge audience, and perhaps we ought to be grateful that so much of his personal style has survived, even in the carefully dubbed and slightly shortened American version now presented."
 The review noted that the film was "beautifully organised" and that "it always keeps the chuckles rising even if they seldom break into real guffaws." and praised the two leads, specifically Belmondo who "outdid Douglas Fairbanks in agility, Harold Lloyd in cliffhanging, and James Bond in indestructibility".

 Stanley Kauffmann of The New Republic called That Man from Rio "a delightful film".

 In a retrospective review, The Dissolve gave the film a rating of three and a half stars out of five, noting that "the action moves along at such a rapid clip, there’s little time to worry about how much the plot relies on incredible coincidences".

 Time Out selected the movie as #99 for its list of the 100 greatest French films.